D. N. Aidit: Political views

 According to Ricklefs, Aidit thought that "Marxism was a guide to action, not an inflexible dogma".
 Aidit sympathized with Musso's Jalan Baru untuk Republik Indonesia (A New Road for Indonesian Republic), though he stated that the Madiun Affair was just "children's games".

 Legacy

 Some of his writings were published as The Selected Works of D.N.
 Aidit (2 vols.
 Vol. I JPRS-6551; Vol. II JPRS-8886; Washington: US Joint Publications Research Service, 1961).

+Aidit gained a negative stigma and reputation as a symbol of evil in the Indonesian society, due to the perceived atrocities during and violence during the Madiun affair and the Thirtieth of September Movement committed by the Communist Party under his leadership.
+The 1984 film Pengkhianatan G30S/PKI further strengthens this stigma.